ebezzie/Sinatra-project/README.md

-# Welcome to Pizza Palace 👋
+# Welcome to Pizza Palace 👋🍕

-A place to view tasty new pizza recipes or sharing your recipes with the world.
+A place to view tasty new pizza recipes or to share your recipes with the world.

 ### Installing